 - Be aware of and observe personal and professional boundaries

 - Have a calm manner and the ability to deal with unexpected situations

 Training and guidance will be given in all aspects of the tasks required for the role including Volunteer Induction, Health and Safety, Safeguarding Vulnerable Adults and Confidentiality.

 Volunteer Patient Drivers are entitled to claim travel expenses between their home and the hospice.
 Mileage claims are submitted once a month and payment made electronically, directly to your bank account.
-The rate is currently 40p per mile.

 If you would like to become a Volunteer Patient Driver, simply complete our online Volunteer Application Form.